 Eligible Activities and Expenses

-Grants from the National Trust for Historic Preservation’s African-American Cultural Heritage Action Fund are designed to advance ongoing preservation activities for historic places representing African American cultural heritage, such as sites, museums, and landscapes representing African-American cultural heritage.
-Grants awards may be made for activities and projects such as:
+Grants from the National Trust's African American Cultural Heritage Action Fund are designed to advance ongoing preservation activities for historic places representing African American cultural heritage, such as sites, museums, theaters, sports venues, churches, schools, universities, and landscapes.
+Grant awards may be made for activities and projects in the following categories:

-- Restoration, rehabilitation, stabilization, and preservation of historic sites and structures, including bricks-and-mortar construction and planning costs
+- Restoration, rehabilitation, stabilization, and preservation of historic assets and buildings, including bricks-and-mortar construction and planning costs

-- Hiring new senior/director-level or leadership staff to increase the organization’s capacity (funds can be used to support salaries and benefits for grant-supported staff.)
+- Hiring new senior/director-level or leadership staff to increase the organization’s preservation stewardship and management capacity (funds can be used to support salaries and benefits for grant-supported staff.)
 Applicants can request up to $150,000 for a two-year period

-- Designing and implementing innovative preservation education and interpretative programs
+- Designing and implementing innovative preservation education, documentation, mapping, and interpretative programs

 - Designing, producing, and marketing printed materials or other media communications